Timbaland: Early life

 Timothy Zachery Mosley was born on March 10, 1972, in Norfolk, Virginia, to Latrice, who ran a homeless shelter, and Garland Mosley, an Amtrak employee.
-He graduated from Salem High School of Virginia Beach, Virginia.
+He graduated from Salem High School of Virginia Beach.
 During his time as a DJ, he was known as "DJ Tim" or "DJ Timmy Tim".
-His brother, Sebastian, is reportedly around nine years younger.
+He has a younger brother named Sebastian.
 His sister Courtney Rashon is a makeup artist and an author from New Jersey.
 While attending high school, Timbaland began a long-term collaboration with rapper Melvin (Magoo) Barcliff.
 The teenage Mosley also joined the production ensemble S.B.I. (which stood for 'Surrounded By Idiots') which also featured Neptunes producer, his cousin, Pharrell Williams.
 Mosley was also high school friends with brothers Terrence and Gene Thornton, who would become known as Pusha T and Malice of the rap group Clipse, respectively.
 In 1986, when Timbaland was 14 years old, he was accidentally shot by a co-worker at a local Red Lobster restaurant and was partially paralyzed for nine months.
 During this time, he began to learn how to DJ using his left hand.

-Rapper Missy Elliott heard his material and began working with him.
-She and her R&B group, Sista, auditioned for DeVante Swing, a producer and member of the successful R&B act Jodeci.
-DeVante signed Sista to his Swing Mob record label and Elliott brought Mosley and Barcliff along with her to New York, where Swing Mob was based.
-It was DeVante who renamed the young producer Timbaland, after the Timberland brand of construction boots.
-He and Magoo became part of SCI Zakys School stable of Swing Mob signees known as "Da Bassment" crew, joining artists such as R&B singer Ginuwine, male vocal group Playa (Smoke E. Digglera, Static Major and Digital Black), and the girl group Sugah.
-Timbaland did production work on a number of projects with DeVante, including the 1995 Jodeci LP The Show, The After-Party, The Hotel, and Sista's (unreleased) début LP 4 All the Sistas Around da World.
-Elliott began receiving recognition as a songwriter for artists such as R&B girl group 702 and MC Lyte.
-Due to Timbaland's connection with her, he was often contacted to produce remixes of her songs.